 4.270, a new interdisciplinary course, explores innovative solutions for disaster relief and preparedness through both design and engineering.
 Case studies and interactive exercises are used to provide an overview of large-scale disaster relief issues, including response communities, operating environments, logistics and technical challenges.
 Projects will be developed through case studies and hands-on design exercises, emphasizing the importance of system-oriented, sustainable design.
 Technical topics will include sensing, communications, power systems, and data analysis.
 We will also incorporate special experts from relevant relief organizations such as the US’s Federal Emergency Management Agency (FEMA) and the Red Cross.
 (Open to graduate and undergraduate students.)

-MIT ESD.283, Humanitarian Logistics
+MIT SCM.283, Humanitarian Logistics

-ESD.283 explores how logistics management principles apply when responding to humanitarian crises.
+SCM.283 explores how logistics management principles apply when responding to humanitarian crises.
 After an overview of humanitarian operations, class sessions dive into the strategies, technologies, and management approaches organizations use for effective logistics performance.
 Class sessions combine interactive presentations, case discussions, and guest speakers.
 All students participate in a team project that utilizes data and information directly from sources such as the UN, U.S. government, and NGOs.
 (Open to students from MIT, Harvard, and Tufts.)

 MITx Online Course